Diagnosing Magnetic Fields in Cylindrical Implosions with Oblique Proton Radiography: Simulation

 The simulation results (Fig.~\ref{hydra}) show a coronal plasma expanding away from the axis as the cylinder implodes.
 Steep density and temperature gradients are present within the ablated plasma and the cylinder.
-The dominant electromagnetic-field components are a radial electric field $E_\text{r} \sim 10^7$~V/m and an azimuthal magnetic field $B_\phi \sim 50$~T. The orientation of this magnetic field is consistent with generation by the Biermann battery mechanism due to nonparallel density and temperature gradients in the coronal plasma.
-Runs with a lower flux limiter ($f=0.05$) produce a marginally larger $\nabla T_\text{e}$, but the effect on $B_\phi$ is small.
+The dominant electromagnetic-field components are a radial electric field $E_\text{r} \sim 10^7$~V/m, an azimuthal magnetic field $B_\phi \sim 50$~T, {and in simulations with an applied magnetic field, the compressed axial field $B_z \sim 200$ T}.
+The orientation of {the azimuthal} magnetic field is consistent with generation by the Biermann battery mechanism due to nonparallel density and temperature gradients in the coronal plasma.
+Runs with a lower flux limiter ($f=0.05$) produce a marginally larger $\nabla T_\text{e}$, but the effect on {the fields is small}.

+{Due to numerical instabilities in the coronal plasma, the simulations are terminated at $t=1.4$~ns, ${\sim} 0.1$~ns before peak convergence.
+This choice was made to prioritize accurate simulation of the self-generated fields in the coronal plasma, which dominates the experimental proton radiographs.
+As a result, the final convergence ratio in the simulation ($\text{CR}\sim5$, $\text{ID}\sim 110$~$\mu$m) is much lower than the maximum convergence expected in the experiments ($\text{CR}\sim20$, $\text{ID}\sim 27$~$\mu$m)~\cite{Davies2019inferring, Leal2022effect}.
+The compressed axial field at the end of the simulation ($B_z \sim 200$~T) is correspondingly smaller than expected in the experiment at peak convergence ($B_z \sim 3$~kT) when the experimental proton radiographs are recorded.
+The effect of this discrepency on the proton radiographs of the compressed core is discussed in detail in Section~\ref{sec:results_features}.
+The self-generated fields in the coronal plasma are effectively unchanged over $0.1$~ns, and are therefore still directly comparable between the simulations and the experiment. }

-To determine the regions in which nonlocal effects may be significant, the nonlocality parameter $\lambda_\text{ei}/L_T$ is calculated from the \textit{HYDRA} results, where $L_T=T_\text{e}/\nabla T_\text{e}$ is the gradient length scale of the electron temperature $T_e$ and $\lambda_{ei}$ is the electron--ion mean free path $16 \pi \epsilon_0^2 T_\text{e}^2/Z n_\text{e} e^4 \log \Lambda$, where $\epsilon_0$ is the permittivity of free space, $n_\text{e}$ is the electron density, and $e$ is the fundamental charge.
-The mean ion charge is $Z=4$ and the Coulomb logarithm is $\log \Lambda=8$.
+To determine the regions in which nonlocal effects may be significant, the nonlocality parameter $\lambda_\text{ei}/L_T$ is calculated from the \textit{HYDRA} results, where $L_T=T_\text{e}/\nabla T_\text{e}$ is the gradient length scale of the electron temperature $T_e$ and $\lambda_{ei}$ is the electron--ion mean free path $16 \pi \epsilon_0^2 T_\text{e}^2/Z n_\text{e} e^4 \log \Lambda$, where $\epsilon_0$ is the permittivity of free space, $n_\text{e}$ is the electron density, and $e$ is the fundamental charge. {The mean ion charge state is $Z=3.5$} and the Coulomb logarithm is $\log \Lambda=8$.
 Significant nonlocal effects are expected when $\lambda_\text{ei}/L_T > 0.1$~\cite{Bell1981electron}, which is when collisionless effects become important.
 The results, shown in Fig.~\ref{hydra}(c), show that much of the coronal plasma is either in or approaching the collisionless regime where the fluid approximation is not valid.

 Several mechanisms that could modify the magnetic-field profile were found to be negligible.
 Nernst advection of self-generated fields could modify the magnetic-field profile (reducing the maximum field in the compressed core)~\cite{Lancia2014topology,Gao2015precision}, but varying the Nernst multiplier from zero to two in our simulations does not significantly change synthetic radiographs generated from the simulated fields (Sec.~\ref{sec:results}).
 This is because the transport of magnetic flux in the corona is dominated by fluid advection.
 Similarly, energy transport in the corona is dominated by convection rather than conduction.
 This is illustrated by the fact that varying the flux limiter in our simulations also does not change the synthetic radiographs.
 Finally, anomalous resistive dissipation could reduce the magnetic-field strength, but a ${\gtrsim}10^3$ increase in effective electron collision frequency would be required to give significant resistive dissipation on the experimental time scale, which would have further physical consequences (such as increased laser absorption in the corona and reduced thermal conduction) that are not consistent with the experimental results.